Alangsam/bestLine/README.md

+# Project to explore Puppeteer

-# based on city, search through select online bookies for odds based on user query
+# Based on city, search through select online bookies for odds based on user query

 <br></br>